robfoulsham/heliosx/README.md

 ### Prerequisites

-- Docker *OR* Java 23 suing Maven wrapper
+- Docker *OR* Java 23 using Maven wrapper

 ### Running the Application